 One of the greatest advantages individuals from EU and EFTA (European Free Trade Association) countries have when setting up a sole trader in Cyprus is that they do not required a work or residence permit.
 Non-EU/EFTA citizens, however, are required to apply for work and residence permits before coming to Cyprus.

 We invite businessmen to watch a short presentation on how to set up a sole trader in Cyprus.

 Another form of having one’s own company is self-employment.
 Self-employment is used by small traders, among which sole traders and partnerships in Cyprus.
 Another category of self-employed individuals are freelancers, but unlike the others, freelancers can conclude contracts with Cypriot companies.
-Self-employed individuals and sole traders in Cyprus are allowed to trade name for their business.
+Self-employed individuals and sole traders in Cyprus are allowed to use their name as a trade name.
 For sole traders and self-employed individuals there are no audit requirements if their annual turnover does not exceed 70,000 euros.
 However, they are required to register for taxation purposes and social insurance with the relevant authorities.